dzapataHDI/nomemory/The-MockNeat-Class.md

 boolean b = m.bools().val();
 ```

-Example generating a boolean value that has 99.99% of being `true`:
+Example for generating a boolean value that has 99.99% of being `true`:
 ```java
 boolean almostAlwaysTrue = m.bools().probability(99.99).val();
 ```